Care and support after the loss of a loved one

 The Pikes Peak Hospice & Palliative Care Center for Grief and Loss offers a range of grief support and bereavement services so that family members can find the approach that's right for them.
 Grief support is available at no cost to families of Pikes Peak Hospice patients and is offered for 13 months following the death of a loved one.
 Support is available to all in our community for a fee.

 To explore which grief support services may best meet your needs and wishes, read on.
+Or click here to watch a recent KKTV MOMS Everyday interview about the Center for Grief and Loss.
 You can also call the Center for Grief and Loss at 719.633.3400 or by emailing BereavementTeam@PikesPeakHospice.org.

 Finding the grief support that's right for you